MichaelCurrin/auto-tag/docs/index.md

 Specify the tag increment level and the tool will figure out the next tag version and create the tag.

-Increment a version by bug/patch level.
+Here we increment the git version by bug/patch level, from `v0.1.0` to `v0.1.1`.

 ```sh
 $ autotag b